laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 While light programs are line-based, if the last character on a line is ``\`` the statement is assumed to be continued on the following line.
 This can be useful to prevent excessively long lines.

-The following light program shows possible usage.
-It is not advisable to write light programs like this though:
+The following shows a valid light program, but it is certainly not advisable to write like this:

     run \
        when\